-In the early years of space travel, only the federal government operated Florida's space launch systems and spaceport sites, their use largely dedicated to government missions and priorities.
-Today, commercial space transportation systems are privately owned and operated in support of a wide diversity of both governmental and commercial customers requiring delivery of cargo or people to space.
-Commercial investment in space and in space transportation is driving the requirements for spaceport sites, operating environments, and infrastructure.
-There is growing competition among states and nations to host this rapidly evolving component of the transportation industry.
+In the early years of space travel, only the federal government operated Florida's space launch systems and spaceport sites, usage largely dedicated to government missions and priorities.
+Today, commercial space transportation systems are privately owned and operated in support of a wide diversity of both governmental and commercial customers requiring delivery of people or cargo to space.

-The Florida Spaceport Improvement Program responds directly to these trends and needs, as Florida secures its place as the global leader in space commerce.
-The Program is designed to stimulate private sector investment, commercial spaceport development, and most importantly, improve the quality of life for Floridians.
+Commercial investment in space and in space transportation systems are driving requirements for spaceport sites, operating environments, and infrastructure.
+Competition among states and nations is growing to host this rapidly evolving component of the transportation industry.
+The Florida Spaceport Improvement Program (SIP) responds directly to these trends and requirements, as Florida secures its place as the global leader in space commerce.

+The SIP is designed to stimulate private sector investment, commercial spaceport development and, most importantly, improve the quality of life for Floridians.
+The program is specifically tailored to set conditions to achieve those key goals.
+The SIP provides funding for projects that: